xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 The log stream should now contain the response from the finance package.
 This still isn't quite enough information to fix the problem.
-You can add more logging for relevant information as above.
+Add more logging for relevant information as above.

-It might also be useful to look at the database.
+If you need to, you can look at the database, but note that in real world scenarios you often do not have access to this.
 You can find the details under 'Configuration' for the App Service in the Azure Portal.

 Ultimately like so many bugs, investigating is what takes time - the actual fix should just be a single line change.